 By Car – Leave the M23 at Junction 10, take the A2011, then from the roundabout follow Gatwick Road towards Tinsley Green.
 The postcode if you’re using a sat nav is RH10 9TZ

 Parking – There is limited parking in our office car park which has a 6ft height restriction so not suitable for cars with roof mounted bike racks.
-There is additional free on street parking opposite our office building and all the way along the Whittle Way.
+There is additional free on street parking opposite our office building and all the way along Whittle Way.
 Our event staff will direct you once the office car park is full.
-Please don’t park in the car par parks of other business or anywhere that would obstruct their access to other businesses.
+We have also arranged with some of the other local businesses on the trading estate to use their office car parks but please don’t park in the car par parks of other business unless directed to do so by our event staff and please don’t park anywhere that would obstruct the access to other businesses.

 By Train – Gatwick train station is a short ride away from the start and we suggest following the National Cycle Network Route 21 to get from the station to the start.
 This is accessed from the departures area inside the airport, so don’t head outside from the train station.
 As you enter the airport turn left and then you are looking for a door on the left that says “Stairs to Cycle Lane”.
 If in doubt ask a member of staff at the airport or train station for directions.